-- 9% of the expected1 fentanyl samples5 were known to be associated with an overdose: all of these samples contained high-potency opioids fentanyl or etonitazepyne (nitazene opioid up to 10 times stronger than fentanyl), and most also contained fluorofentanyl (roughly as strong as fentanyl) and one or more benzodiazepine-related drugs
+- 7% of the expected1 fentanyl samples5 were known to be associated with an overdose: all these samples contained fentanyl and/or fluorofentanyl (up to 2 times stronger than fentanyl), and most also contained a benzodiazepine-related drug

-- 6% of the expected1 fentanyl samples5 contained a nitazene opioid
+- 50% of the expected1 fentanyl samples5 contained fluorofentanyl

-- 4% of the expected1 fentanyl samples5 contained carfentanil
+- 6% of the expected1 fentanyl samples5 contained xylazine (veterinary tranquilizer)

 Expected fentanyl substances

-- 69% (33) of expected1 fentanyl substances6 contained fentanyl and other drugs, including:
+- 72% (31) of the expected1 fentanyl substances6 contained fentanyl and other drugs, including:

 Unexpected noteworthy drugs found in other expected substances